KM016/WeatherDataAnalysis/README.md

 # The Task

 This project focuses on analyzing pollution levels (specifically **PM10** and **PM2.5** particulate matter) in both urban and rural environments around London, UK.
-The analysis compares air quality in a highly urbanized traffic-heavy location (London Marylebone) with a rural site (Rochester Stoke), alongside meteorological data (temperature, wind, and precipitation).
+The analysis compares air quality in a highly urbanised traffic-heavy location (London Marylebone) with a rural site (Rochester Stoke), alongside meteorological data (temperature, wind, and precipitation).
 The goal is to understand the influence of location and weather on air pollution and the correlation between meteorological factors and pollutant levels.

 ### Dataset